rahul-akumar/portfolio/content/case-studies/dialpad-ucaas.md

 <div class="flex flex-col gap-4 tracking-wide">

-**Less than 25% of active users engaged with integrations in the sidebar.**
+**Less than 25% of active users engaged with integrations inside Dialpad ecosystem.**

 **Over 75% of users preferred to use intgration portal over the sidebar.**